WICG/turtledove/FLEDGE.md

 The arguments to this function are:

 *   auctionConfig: The auction configuration object passed to `navigator.runAdAuction()`
+    *   `reportingTimeout` is capped to 5000 ms. Set to default 50 ms if the auctionConfig passed to `navigator.runAdAuction()` does not provide one.
 *   browserSignals: An object constructed by the browser, containing information it knows about what happened in the auction.
     *   `topLevelSeller`, `topLevelSellerSignals`, and `modifiedBid` are only present for component auctions, while `componentSeller` is only present for top-level auctions when the winner came from a component auction.
     *   `modifiedBid` is the bid value a component auction's `scoreAd()` script passes to the top-level auction.